 This is an perfect temperature geothermal sourced artesian fed full size lap pool.
 The water constantly flows through the pool from source to exit drainage, and is always fresh.
 There is a shallow wading end and a deeper diving end with 2 diving boards.
 There is also some offset soaking pools.
 There is a large greenhouse with another group of pools, sitting areas for dining, a wonderful array of exotic plants, and a bar.
 An RV park is on the grounds.
 You get the feeling from the pictures.
 In the dead of our sub zero winters, this pool is a warm place from which to view the magnificent Sangre de Cristo mountains to the east.
 This facility is my personal favorite.

-If you drive to the end of the T Road and turn right for another 12 miles you will arrive at Joyful Journey Hotsprings.
+If you drive to the end of the T Road and turn right, going north, for another 12 miles you will arrive at Joyful Journey Hotsprings.
 This hot springs facility has 3 soaking pools from mild to moderate to most warm.
 There are also massage therapists and a sauna.

 This is a nice facility.
 All of our 30 something children love it, as does everyone else that comes here to visit.
 The 3 different temperature soaking tubs, from warm to quite warm, are all fed by natural mineral rich hot springs.
 You can watch the moon rise, the sun set, and the stars come out, and the snow flakes fall.
 You can stay in their hotel rooms.
 You can walk inside of a 42 foot geodesic growing dome and learn about the phenomenon of the geodesic growing dome.

 For the sake of completeness, I will mention the presence of another hot springs experience which is not far from Joyful Journey, just up a dirt road a bit into the higher ground.
 This place is called Valley View Hot Springs.
 It is more rustic than Joyful Journey, and clothing is optional.
 I have never experienced this hot springs spa; I have only seen it from the roadside, and so that’s about all I can say about it.